This post may contain affiliate links. Please read my full disclosure policy here.

 Try not to get the rest of the house sick

-Unfortunately, viruses seem to often work their way through every member of the family.
+The only thing worse than being sick yourself is knowing that tomorrow there’s a good chance that you’ll be feeling just as crappy and caring for a sick kid, too.
 To keep the illness from spreading to your loved ones, remember to wash your hands frequently, cover your mouth when you sneeze or cough, and consider wiping off surfaces like doorknobs and light switches that you’ve touched.

 If you have a baby: You are unlikely to get your baby sick, especially if you are breastfeeding.
 Breastfeeding during most illnesses is safe, and reportedly boosts baby’s immunity.
 Check with your doctor, of course, especially if you are taking medications.
 Although Dr. Google isn’t a substitute for the real thing, the NIH has put out this website which allows you to check if a medication is safe to use while breastfeeding.
 The site might be helpful if you’re trying to decide what you can take in the middle of the night.